SungJJinKang/EveryCulling/README.md

-# Frostbite_CullingSystem
+# Paralle Culling

-This library is implementation of **Culling the Battlefield: Data Oriented Design in Practice Talk of EA DICE in 2011** And **Masked SW Occlusion Culling**
+This library is implementation of
+**Culling the Battlefield: Data Oriented Design in Practice Talk of EA DICE in 2011**
+And
+**Masked SW Occlusion Culling**

 Frostbite used Plain SW Occlusion Culling, but I will implement Masked SW Occlusion Culling.
 Masked SW Occlusion Culling is announced in 2016 by intel.